ddrohan/dynamic-web-dev-labs/lab02/step4.md

 ## Creating Our First Route - 'List All Donations'

-To keep things organised we will be defining these routes in a **routes/donations.js** file.
+To keep things organised we will be defining these routes in a **routes/donations.js** file, so create a new file 'donations.js' in the existing 'routes' folder in your project.

 Let's begin by opening up the first route we listed, which should return a **JSON** list containing all donations.
 We start by creating a function (***findAll***) for retrieving donations in our **routes/donations.js** file.